 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.

-Square footage determines the budget
+Square footage determines a basement renovation budget

 The amount of finished space you add to your basement will be a major factor in the renovation cost, as well as in the value it adds to your home.
 Sweeten general contractor Kyle says that his smallest basement renovation added just 400 square feet of living space, to be used as a kids’ play area.
 More typical basement renovations are around 1,000 square feet, he said.
 And don’t forget: If the basement houses equipment, like a furnace or boiler, a mechanical room could take away a few hundred square feet from the livable space.

-Ceiling height requirements
+Ceiling height requirements for basement renovations

 Although building regulations vary from town to town, Sweeten contractors say the minimum height requirement for ceilings will be between six and seven feet.
 You may choose to add more height than this, for comfort and esthetics.
 About 50% of basement jobs require the floor to be dug lower to allow for additional ceiling height, according to Kareem, a Sweeten contractor in Philadelphia.
 (He would know since he is 6′ 6″ tall!)
 This process involves cracking open the existing concrete floor, removing the excess dirt, and re-laying the concrete.